Jennifer Ward-Lealand: Accolades

+Ward-Lealand won the 1987 Feltex Television Award for Best performance, female, dramatic role for Danny and Raewyn.

 Ward-Lealand's contribution to New Zealand theatre was recognised in 2007 New Year Honours with her investiture as an Officer of the New Zealand Order of Merit, for services to theatre and the community.

 In 2017 Ward-Lealand was gifted the name Te Atamira (The Stage) by Sir Tīmoti Kāretu and the late Prof Te Wharehuia Milroy.

 In October 2018 she was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for her contribution to New Zealand entertainment.

 In 2019 an Award of Excellence as an Actress in the Accolade Global Film Competitions.'
 She was appointed a Companion of the New Zealand Order of Merit, for services to theatre, film and television and for her advocacy for actors' working conditions and pay in the 2019 New Year Honours, and in the same year won the New Zealand Women of Influence Award in the Arts and Culture section.

 In 2020 she was awarded Centennial Award for International Women's Day by the Zonta Club of Auckland and E Tū Unionist of the Year (with Marianne Bishop).
 Ward-Lealand won the New Zealander of the Year Award in 2020, being recognised for her dedication to performing arts and her commitment and passion for te reo Māori.